aarpon/hrm_docs/docs/admin/install.rst

 ...
 From an Archive
 ===================

-Download or checkout the HRM as explained :ref:`here <download-hrm>`.
+Download or checkout the HRM as explained in :ref:`getting the HRM <download-hrm>`.

 Unpack the downloaded archive to web server document root directory.
 This is the directory where Apache2 finds the html and php files to serve.